 After a week in Sofia, I found myself in Plovdiv.
 This involved train journey of around three hours (costing a bargain €4.50).
-My train experience wasn’t too bad, just a little confusing because destinations are only written in cyrillic, necessitating scrutinising my ticket and trying to find a matching place on the destination board.
+My train experience wasn’t too bad, just a little confusing.
+Destinations are only written in Cyrillic, necessitating scrutinising my ticket and trying to find a matching place on the destination board.

-Anyway, Plovdiv then.
 Plovdiv is the oldest continually inhabited city in Europe, dating back around 6,000 years.
-Isn’t that a mind-boggling amount of time?
-It was first inhabited by the Thracians (not much is known about them since they didn’t write anything down), then the Romans came and conquered and then it became part of the Ottoman empire.
+It was first inhabited by the Thracians (not much is known about them since they didn’t leave much behind), then the Romans came and conquered and then it became part of the Ottoman empire.